bfraser/puppet-grafana/README.md

 **`jsonData` Settings**

-Note that there are separate options for json_data based on the type of datasource you create.
+Note that there are separate options for json_data / secure_json_data based on the type of datasource you create.

 ##### **Elasticsearch**